dglatting/rtl_acars_ng2/README.md

 at this time.

-Under ideal conditions (i.e., my receive and transmit antennas inches apart) I see roughly under 2% of the messages corrupt at periodic transmit interval of three seconds.
+Under ideal conditions (i.e., my receive and transmit antennas inches apart) I see roughly under 2% of the messages corrupt at a periodic transmit interval of three seconds.
 This indicates a problem somewhere.